 Nonprofit organizations can’t entice their target audience with discounts or coupons.
 This case proves that a personal touch, service visibility, and constant improvement based on analysis can do wonders even if you sell something as subtle as generosity.

-Encyclopedia Britannica started creating digital products and went online to combat a 97% decline in print sales over six years.
-To keep up with new customers’ preferences, they had to emphasize such core values as information reliability and a personal approach for every reader.
+Encyclopedia Britannica started creating digital products and went online in order to combat a 97% decline in print sales over six years.
+To keep up with customers’ preferences, they needed to emphasize their core values of information reliability and a personal approach for every reader.